turingschool/backend_mod_1_prework/section4/reflection.md

 5. What is behavior of a Class?

-* A behavior of a class is otherwise known as a method, is a specified action that each object within the class should be able to complete.
+* A behavior of a class is otherwise known as a method (or interface), is a specified action that each object within the class should be able to complete.

 6. In the space below, create a Dog class with at least 2 attributes and 2 behaviors: